 What started as a more of a pipedream—and one designed to entice someone else to take up the challenge—is apparently now a project in discussions with the SEC and backed by some heavy-hitting investors.
 The concept is to offer, through listing standards and other tools, a “new approach to governance designed for the mutual benefit of companies and investors.”
 In particular, the exchange’s founder and CEO discovered in his conversations with entrepreneurs that many were reluctant to go public.
 Why?
 Always for the same reasons: “managers are concerned.
 Concerned about losing control of their company.
 Concerned about having to manage to the quarter.
 Concerned about compromising the company mission.
 Concerned about the distractions that take energy away from serving customers and creating value.
 Concerned about being punished by the markets for investing in anything other than driving short-term metrics.”
 What was needed, he decided, was “a new public securities exchange designed to promote long-term value creation.”
 The new exchange would “craft a new bargain between great companies and long-term-oriented investors that share the collective goal of innovation and value creation.”

-- Additional disclosure policies, such as a moratorium on “guidance,” and disclosure requirements that allow investors to know what investments the company is making, such as such as more detail on R&D spending.
+- Additional disclosure policies, such as a moratorium on “guidance,” and disclosure requirements that allow investors to know what investments the company is making, such as more detail on R&D spending.

 - Tenure voting, meaning that long-term holders (which the exchange’s founder refers to as “citizens of the republic,” according to the NYT) have incrementally more voting power than short-term holders (termed “tourists”), so long as the investor discloses the real name of the beneficial owner.